Quantum HyperNetworks: Training Binary Neural Networks in Quantum Superposition: Acknowledgments

 \section{Acknowledgments}

 We acknowledge Maciej Koch-Janusz, Roeland Wiersema, Roger Melko, and Behnam Javanparast for discussions.
 JC acknowledges support from the Natural Sciences and Engineering Research Council (NSERC), the Shared Hierarchical Academic Research Computing Network (SHARCNET), Compute Canada, and the Canadian Institute for Advanced Research (CIFAR) AI chair program.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute \url{www.vectorinstitute.ai/#partners}.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.